How Much Does It Cost to Start a Retail Business?

 - Professional services.
 Working with a lawyer to incorporate your business or an accountant to set up your books and file your taxes can cost anywhere from $1,000 to $10,000 or more.

 If you are an entrepreneur, you should pay yourself a salary to run your store.
 Include this cost, but you should only pay yourself if you are physically working in the store.
 There is rarely enough money in a retail startup to pay the manager and the owner.

 What Will Your Store Cost to Open?

 A grand opening event provides exposure to the community hopefully guaranteeing a steady flow of customers on your first day.
 You can invest nothing in your grand opening.
 On the other hand, on the high end, you could allocate 20 percent of your first-year marketing budget or no less than $6,000 to the promotions and advertising materials that go into this pivotal day.

-Whether you hold a grand opening or not, with 98 percent of all businesses in the United States qualifying as small businesses, you will be joining a huge community of entrepreneurs who are pursuing the American dream with hard work and the right planning.
+Whether you hold a grand opening or not, with 98% of all businesses in the United States qualify as small businesses, you will be joining a huge community of entrepreneurs who are pursuing the American dream with hard work and the right planning.